 Before You Start Mobile Scheduling

-• Record or edit your vertical clip so it's under 60 seconds and in 9:16 format
+- Record or edit your vertical clip so it's under 3 minutes and in 9:16 format (the engagement sweet spot remains 15–60 seconds)

 Step-by-Step Mobile Scheduling